18923eca0bc6b0095a8b9d0033168637/dfebae4a4bb37d143f53e79996127637-6aaf491c566ba7b53e27f3b0f6055b4b-2987f12c53b559f2cc1c487e60fc186a/README.md

-# discord.js-botato
+# discord.js-marioselfbot

-> A Discord.js bot developed by MarioLatifFathy
+> A Discord.js self-bot developed by MarioLatifFathy

 **Not for copying:** No body is allowed to copy anything of this.